 Chapter 13 Family Budgets and Prices (PDF:5,677KB)

-In 2015, there were approximately 53 million households in Japan, of which about 65 percent are two-or-more-person households and about 35 percent are one-person households.
+In 2015, there were approximately 53 million private households in Japan, of which about 65 percent are two-or-more-person households and about 35 percent are one-person households.
 Family budgets vary significantly depending on the employment situation and ages of their members.
-In this section, family budgets in various types of households are described on the basis of the 2016 results of the Family Income and Expenditure Survey.
+In this section, family budgets in various types of households are described on the basis of the 2019 results of the "Family Income and Expenditure Survey".